mrisher/smtp-sts/mta-sts.md

     sts-id          = "id" *WSP "=" *WSP 1*32(ALPHA / DIGIT)

-### SMTP MTA-STS Policy

-An example policy is as below:
+An example JSON policy is as below:

 ~~~~~~~~~
 {